 Sorry I’ve been absent for a couple of months, here we should catch up a little.

 The Fremo module set up was very popular.
 Looking at the photographs there is a Lance Mindheim influence in some of the architecture and colours.
 The new version of the Nomad Depot module made its debut and the Burritos across the track are ace.

 Module plan for February above and here an example of one of the switch lists used on the day.
 Bearwood February JMRI switch list This list was used by the crew that picked up Train 4 and lists the tasks required, car by car, that the crew need to perform during the return trip between Far Out and North Brook.
 It takes about 90 to 120 minutes to complete.
 Great fun but after 2 hours you need a break to cool the brain.

 a big Freemo day, a U shaped layout with three trains active out on the modules or building in the yard.
 It was the first outing for Tom’s North Brook module set (above)which worked really well in terms of both reliability and operations.

 a busy day on the continuous run layout, lots of modern heavy hauling and intermodal traffic and a distinct Canadian atmosphere.

 No FREEMO activity this month, but the continuous run layout was up and running OK.
 We also had John Levesley’s little On30 inglenook layout 65th Street Pier Cold Store.

 We also had a guesting British layout, owned by two of our members. taking advantage of the opportunity to set it up for testing.

-Good to have a visitor from the Gosport Group; Bryan Spencer is working locally in Bournemouth so popped in for the day before an evening shift
+Good to have a visitor from the Gosport Group; Bryan was working locally in Bournemouth so popped in for the day before an evening shift